ngjw/mlgp/README.md

 This library will also include a GPU (CUDA) implementation of GPs based on a prototype developed as part of a MSc project at the Department of Computing, Imperial College London.

+Features to be added:
+- Mex compilation scripts (for Matlab)
+- Python module